MalikHeron/CIT3003-Analysis-of-Algorithms-Project/README.md

 # The Code in Action

-In this section, we can see the end result of implementation by looking at how many degrees of separation these actors are from each other.
+In this section, we can see the end result of implementation by looking at how many degrees of separation two actors are from each other.

 ## Yvonne Dennis & Lamaro Hall